Candid (organization)

 Candid is an information service specializing in reporting on U.S. nonprofit companies.
 In 2016, its database provided information on 2.5 million organizations.
-It is the product of the February 2019 merger of GuideStar with Foundation Center.
+It is the product of the February 2019 merger of GuideStar (founded 1997) with Foundation Center (founded 1956).

 The organization maintains comprehensive databases on grantmakers and their grants; issues a wide variety of print, electronic, and online information resources; conducts and publishes research on trends in foundation growth, giving, and practice; and offers education and training programs.